What Is an Acceptable Daily Intake (ADI)?Last Updated : 01 December 2021

 8. How are dietary intakes of food additives monitored?

-The monitoring of food additives is carried out by individual Member States on advice from the European Food Safety Authority.
-The ADI is compared with "average" and "extreme" consumption estimates in the population as whole or in particular subgroups of the population.
-Provided that intakes for average and extreme consumers are within the ADI, it is unlikely that any harm will result because the ADI is based on a no-observed adverse effect level, to which a large safety margin has been applied.
-To ensure that consumers are not exceeding the ADI by consuming too much or too many products containing a particular additive, EU legislation requires that intake studies be carried out to assess any changes in intake patterns.
+The monitoring of food additive intake is carried out by individual Member States on advice from the European Food Safety Authority.
+The ADI is compared with "average" and "extreme" consumption estimates in the population as a whole or in particular subgroups of the population.
+Provided that intakes for average and extreme consumers are within the ADI, it is unlikely that any harm will result.
+To ensure that consumers are not exceeding the ADI by consuming too much or too many products containing a particular additive, EU legislation requires that intake studies be carried out regularly to assess any changes in intake patterns.